Deliberative engagement

 the big book and other resources

-As part of our commitment to the advancement of deliberative practice globally, we create and share resources to support others to build skills in this specialised are, many of which you can find in our deliberative democracy resource hub.
+As part of our commitment to the advancement of deliberative practice globally, we create and share resources to support others to build skills in this specialised area, many of which you can find in our deliberative democracy resource hub and most of which are free.

-Our co-founders also authored the book Facilitating Deliberation: A Practical Guide, which has sold more than 40 copies across the guide.
+Our co-founders also authored the book Facilitating Deliberation: A Practical Guide, which has sold more than 400 copies acround the world.

 MOSAICLAB HELPS INFORMED, ENGAGED CITIZENS TO HAVE IN-DEPTH DISCUSSIONS, IDENTIFY NEW SOLUTIONS & CONTRIBUTE TO DECISIONS THAT STICK.